 Water demand for the project would consist of water needed during construction, primarily for dust control, and water needed for maintenance during operation.
-Construction water demand is anticipated to be approximately 112.5 acre-feet (AF) over the course of 12 to 18 months.
-The operational and maintenance water demand is anticipated to be 7.5 AF of water annually for duration of the 25-year project life.
+Construction water demand is anticipated to be approximately 112.5 acre-feet (af) over the course of 12 to 18 months.
+The operational and maintenance water demand is anticipated to be 7.5 af of water annually for duration of the 25-year project life.
+Periodic washing of the PV modules is expected to occur twice a year in order to remove dust and maintain efficient power generation.
 The project's water supply would be provided by groundwater from two private wells owned by the project proponent.
-An existing well located in the southeast corner of the project site would be used for construction needs.
-The second well, located in the northern portion of the project site, would be used for operation and maintenance purposes.
-Figure 4 shows the location of these on-site wells.
+An existing well located in the southeast corner of the parcel immediately below the project site would be used for construction needs.
+The second well, located in the south-central portion of the project site, would be used for operation and maintenance purposes.
+Figure 4 shows the location of these wells.